openplayerjs/openplayerjs/docs/usage.md

     defaultLevel,
     // Params passed: Custom event with `detail: { type: 'HTML5|Ads|M(PEG)-DASH|HLS', message, data },`
     live: {
-        // Allow `Live Broadcast` label to be displayed in live streamings (by default, `false`)
+        // Allow `Live Broadcast` label to be displayed in live streamings (by default, `true`) showLabel,
-        showLabel: true,
-        // Allow to show progress bar in live streamings without showing constant updates
+        // Allow to show progress bar in live streamings without showing constant updates (by default, `false`) showProgress,
-        showProgress: false,
     }
     ads: {
         // The Ad(s) URLs to be processed